CHEXPRESS CX30 | TELLERSCAN TS240 | TELLERSCAN TS500 | BRANCHXPRESS BX7200

 The TS500 has a built-in cleaning function that doesn’t require ScanLite to engage the feed rollers.
 However, it is just as important to regularly inspect the feed track with a flashlight to remove any staples, paperclips, coins, rubber bands, or other foreign objects that may have dropped into the track.
 Additionally, it is important to use a can of compressed air to blow out the track from the back to front to remove paper dust that accumulates.

-The camera door swings open allowing for easy access and cleaning.
+The image sensor door swings open allowing for easy access and cleaning.
 Use a cleaning swab or water dampened cloth to clean the lenses, making sure not to scratch them in the process.

 To clean the track rollers, simply push the power button three times in succession to initiate the cleaning cycle.
 The blue light on top of the scanner will flash quickly while in that cycle.
 Remove the cleaning card from its pouch and feed it into the track.
 The scanner will grab the card and hold it momentarily in the track allowing the feed rollers to scrub against and then release the card through the track.
 Repeat this four more times.
 Then push the power button again to stop the cleaning and dispose of the card.
 Wait 60 seconds to allow the rollers to dry before relaunching your scanning application to resume scanning.